 - The Pines Resort – located in Bass Lake, just 35 minutes from the South Entrance of the Park.

 That’s a wrap!
-We know Wedding or Elopement planning can get overwhelming, so we want to help as much as we can.
+We know elopement planning can get overwhelming, so we want to help as much as we can.
 As your Yosemite Elopement Photographers, we’ll be there every step of the way, helping with permits, trails, locations, and all things planning!

 DON’T GO YET, check out: